LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 categoryname: "Client Side Configuration"
 documentname: Messaging Window API
 subfoldername: Tutorials

-order: 91
 permalink: messaging-window-api-tutorials-post-conversation-survey-pcs.html
 indicator: messaging
 ---

-In this tutorial we will demonstrate how to enable the consumer getting Post Conversation Survey sent by the agent at the end of the conversation.
-This tutorial is referring to the (new) Post Conversation Survey (PCS) and not to the (older) [existing survey solution](messaging-window-api-tutorials-post-conversation-survey-csat.html) where a single CSAT question can be presented to the consumer when the conversation ends.
+In this tutorial, we will demonstrate how to enable the  Post Conversation Survey feature.
+This is a survey sent to the consumer by the agent at the end of the conversation .
+When we use the term "Post Conversation Survey" in this tutorial, we refer to the **(new) Post Conversation Survey (PCS)** and not to the (older) [existing survey solution](messaging-window-api-tutorials-post-conversation-survey-csat.html), where only a single CSAT question could be presented to the consumer when the conversation ends.

-**Note**:

-* Once the PCS is configured & working, it will be presented instead of the old one (CSAT) i.e. it there is no situation in which both are working together.
+<div class="important">Once the PCS Survey is configured & working, it will be presented to the consumer instead of the old one (CSAT) i.e. there is no situation in which both will work together.</div>

 ### Multi-Dialog Conversation

-* Up until now the Conversation contained only one dialog type (``MAIN``) holding the main messaging conversation.
-In order to support the new Post Conversation Survey we developed a Multi-Dialog Conversation concept.
-This means that the Conversation is a container for dialogs.
-There can be multiple types of dialogs where each dialog has also channel type.
+Up until now, a Conversation contained only one dialog type (``MAIN``), holding the main messaging conversation and its data (messages sent, received, etc.).
+In order to support the new Post Conversation Survey, we developed a Multi-Dialog Conversation concept.
+This means that the Conversation is a container for dialogs and can contain several such dialogs.
+There can also be multiple types of dialogs, where each dialog has a different channel type for example.

-* The new dialog type is ``POST_SURVEY`` of channel type ``MESSAGING`` as well.
+The new Post Conversation Survey uses a new dialog type called the ``POST_SURVEY`` dialog.
+This dialog also has a channel type of ``MESSAGING``.
 This dialog holds the messaging conversation between a consumer and a survey bot.
-The purpose of the dialog is to provide the sub context of the conversation.
+The dialog itself provides the context of the conversation, whether it is a conversation between an agent and a consumer or a conversation between a bot and a consumer, such as in the case of the new Survey.

-* The API was enhanced to support multi dialog by providing an ability to close a specific dialog, for Example:
+The Messaging Window API was enhanced to support the multi-dialog concept by providing an ability to close a specific dialog instead of the entire conversation.
+Here is an example of such an action, closing a specific dialog when the consumer clicks to close it:

 ```json
 {